-We had cash and cash equivalents of approximately \$9.6 million at June 30, 2023, which we believe will not be sufficient to fund our planned operations for the twelve months following the issuance of these Condensed Consolidated Financial Statements, which raises substantial doubt regarding our ability to continue as a going concern.
-We are continuing to manage our cash resources, including cash resources received since June 30, 2023, as we evaluate the potential implications for the initiation, conduct and timing of clinical trials, including Phase 3 trials of fasedienol, the Phase 2B trial of itruvone and nonclinical studies of our other pherine candidates, and strategies for the further development and potential commercialization, on our own or with collaborators, of all of our product candidates.
+We had cash and cash equivalents of approximately \$37.6 million at September 30, 2023 and as noted above, we received net proceeds of approximately \$93.5 million from our October 2023 Public Offering, which we believe is sufficient to fund our planned operations for more than twelve months following the issuance of these condensed consolidated financial statements with primary emphasis on continuing to advance our potential U. S. New Drug Application (NDA)-enabling PALISADE Phase 3 program for the development of fasedienol for the acute treatment of anxiety in adults with social anxiety disorder (SAD) including our PALISADE-3, PALISADE-4 and PALISADE Repeat Dose Study clinical trials, as well as potential Phase 2B clinical development of itruvone for major depressive disorder (MDD) and various nonclinical studies of our other pherine candidates.
 However, as we have not yet developed products that generate recurring revenue and, in the event we successfully complete future clinical and/or nonclinical programs, we will need to obtain and invest substantial additional capital resources to develop and commercialize any of our product candidates.
+We may satisfy our future cash needs through the sale of equity or debt securities, government grants and research awards, and strategic development and commercialization collaborations involving drug candidates in the pipeline.